Navigation Framework for a Hybrid Steel Bridge Inspection Robot: Navigation Framework

 \subsection{Overall Architecture}

-As the ARA robot receives a task from the user, the task is sent to the motion planning module.
-The inputs for this model are point cloud data, target position and robot location from SLAM.
-The point cloud of the steel bridge is filtered, then projected into 2D surface, which was done in \cite{bui2020control}.
-The structure segmentation algorithm separates the processed data into the clusters, then those boundaries are estimated by Non-Convex Boundary Estimation (NCBE) algorithm \cite{bui2020control}.
-Graph construction algorithm processes the boundaries data to build a graph, that represents the steel bridge structure, then VOCPP algorithm solves the optimization problem to find the shortest path for robot to traverse and inspect all the available steel bars.
-The VOCPP algorithm can handle with any of graph with any starting and ending points.
-A single-query path planning such as RRT receives the cluster boundaries and shortest path as input and builds the traverse path for ARA robot to go along the steel bars.
-In this path planning, we propose an efficient algorithm called \textit{Point Inside Boundary Check - PIBC} to determine the collision and availability of the robot configuration by the boundaries.
-The output of the motion planner is sent to the ARA robot controller, which regulates the robot at the lower level to perform the motion.
-The framework is shown in Fig. \ref{fig:naviFrame}.
+As the ARA robot works on \textit{mobile operation mode}, it traverses all steel bars of a steel bridge to detect the failure.
+To do the task in shortest time, it is needed to solve an optimization problem to determine the shortest path, which goes through all the available steel bars at least once.
+The task is sent to the motion planning module, and the inputs are PCL data, target position, and robot location from SLAM.
+The PCL data of the steel bridge is filtered and then projected into a 2D plane, which is the \textit{xy} plane of the robot coordinate frame \cite{bui2020control}.
+The first main task of the motion planning is to build a graph to represent the steel bridge structure.
+The graph is built by two algorithms: structure segmentation - \textit{Algorithm 1} and graph construction - \textit{algorithm 2}.
+Algorithm 1 separates the processed data into the clusters, which are then classified as cross-area or steel bars.
+The cluster's boundaries are estimated by the Non-Convex Boundary Estimation (NCBE) algorithm \cite{bui2020control}. \textit{Algorithm 2} processes the boundaries data to directly make a graph. \textit{Algorithm 3} - VOCPP algorithm solves the optimization problem to find the shortest path.
+The VOCPP algorithm can solve any graph with any starting and ending points.
+A path planning such as Rapidly-exploring Random Tree (RRT) receives the cluster boundaries and shortest path as inputs and builds a traverse path for the ARA robot to go along the steel bars.
+In this path planning, a simple algorithm called \textit{Point Inside Boundary Check - PIBC} is developed to determine efficiently the collision and availability of the robot configuration by the boundaries.